quicwg/base-drafts/draft-ietf-quic-transport.md

 frame received on any network path validates the path on which the PATH_CHALLENGE was sent.

-If the PATH_CHALLENGE frame was sent in a datagram that was not expanded to at least 1200 bytes, an endpoint can regard the address as valid for the purposes of sending more than three times the amount of data that has been received.
-However, the path MTU is not validated so the endpoint MUST initiate another path validation to verify that the path MTU is sufficient.
+If the PATH_CHALLENGE frame that resulted in successful path validation was sent in a datagram that was not expanded to at least 1200 bytes, the endpoint can regard the address as valid.
+The endpoint is then able to send more than three times the amount of data that has been received.
+However, the endpoint MUST initiate another path validation with an expanded datagram to verify that the path supports required MTU.

 Receipt of an acknowledgment for a packet containing a PATH_CHALLENGE frame is not adequate validation, since the acknowledgment can be spoofed by a malicious